John Burroughs Black Creek Trail

 Since then, more than 2,000 acres of woods and wetlands along the creek have been conserved by Scenic Hudson, the John Burroughs Nature Sanctuary and the New York State Department of Environmental Conservation.

-Now, we’re working with these partners, the towns of Esopus and Lloyd, and other local stakeholders and citizens to create an 11-mile trail that will make it easier for visitors to explore this magnificent landscape — and experience the same sights and sounds that inspired Burroughs.
+Now, we’re working with these partners, the towns of Esopus and Lloyd, and other local stakeholders and community members to create an 11-mile trail that will make it easier for visitors to explore this magnificent landscape — and experience the same sights and sounds that inspired Burroughs.

 This unique combination of bicycling, paddling and hiking trails will stretch from Illinois Mountain in Lloyd, whose flanks and summit Scenic Hudson protected, to our Black Creek Preserve, where the stream flows into the Hudson River.
 Along the way, it will pass through one of the most biologically diverse areas in the Hudson Valley, whose habitats sustain many rare and imperiled species.